-Residence Halls/On-Campus Residence: As of January of 2019, RVU no longer owns or controls Residence Halls or On-Campus Residences at any location (Colorado, Utah or Montana Campuses).
+Residence Halls/On-Campus Residence: As of January of 2019, RVU no longer owns or controls Residence Halls or On-Campus Residences at any location (Colorado, Utah, or Montana Campuses).

 Administrative and Academic Facilities: Card readers are in place at all entrances on all Campuses allowing Campus Safety and Security to secure the building and still allow students and staff access.
-Campus Safety and Security administers the access control system that performs the unlock and secure functions and records the student or staff information as they are accessing the facility.
+Campus Safety and Security administer the access control system that performs the unlock and secure functions and records the student or staff information as they are accessing the facility.
 Video intercom phones are installed at the North and South entrances at the Colorado Campus and all entrances of the Utah and Montana campuses.
 Three blue pole call boxes with direct lines to Campus Safety and Security are also located in the parking lot of the Montana campus.
-Closed Circuit security cameras have been installed at all building entrances and in parking lots in the effort to deter criminal activity and help ensure the safety of the students, staff, and visitors that are at either campus.
+Closed Circuit security cameras provide observation of entry and exit points of campus buildings. have been installed at all building entrances and in parking lots in the effort to deter criminal activity and help ensure the safety of the students, staff, and visitors that are at either campus.
 The surveillance system is recorded and may not be always monitored.
 The recording may be copied and provided to law enforcement or University disciplinary board to assist in the investigation of an incident or in the event of a crime.

-Timely Maintenance for Security: Any maintenance problem affecting the building, including classrooms receive a work order, prioritized for safety issues and forwarded to facilities management.
+Timely Maintenance for Security: Any maintenance problem affecting the building, including classrooms receive a work order via university wide Click-Mate program.
+Facilities prioritize safety issues and forward to Security.